You are Not Starting Over

 Failing the Florida real estate exam feels terrible.
 It also gave you something that first-time takers do not have: data.

-You sat through a 100-question, 3.5-hour exam under real conditions.
+You sat through a 100-question, 210-minute exam under real conditions.
 You saw how the questions are phrased.
 You felt the time pressure.
 You know what the testing center looks like, sounds like, and feels like.
 First-time takers do not have any of that.
 You do.

 More importantly, you have a score report.
 That report tells you exactly which content areas cost you points.
 First-time takers spend their entire study period guessing where they are weak.
 You already know.